nikkhil160/nikhil/clmynzg6v000c09jq0q4r8l2d.md

 ---
-title: "Is your D2C brand ready to hit 1 million in revenue this Q4?"
+title: "Is your Shopify store ready to hit 1 million in revenue this Q4?"
-seoDescription: "Is your D2C brand geared up to seize 1 million in revenue this Q4?
-Follow these strategies for Q4 e-commerce success: Meta's ad changes, global expansion."
+seoDescription: "Is your Shopify store geared up to seize 1 million in revenue this Q4?
+Follow these strategies for Q4 e-commerce success: Meta's ad, Google Shopping Ads."
 datePublished: Mon Sep 25 2023 09:06:32 GMT+0000 (Coordinated Universal Time)
 cuid: clmynzg6v000c09jq0q4r8l2d
-slug: is-your-d2c-brand-ready-to-hit-1-million-in-revenue-this-q4
+slug: is-your-shopify-store-ready-to-hit-1-million-in-revenue-this-q4
 tags: shopify, facebookads, googleads, d2c

 ---

 **Outline:** This article is part of a previous article where [an E-Commerce store made $100K in less than a month using Facebook Ads](https://nikhil.pro/how-we-made-100k-in-less-than-a-month-using-facebook-ads) a lot has changed after that.
 Business-wise, market-wise and demand-wise.
-This article has an informal tone of writing regardless of those let's get your D2C brand ready to hit 1 million in revenue this Q4.
+This article has an informal tone of writing regardless of those let's get your Shopify store ready to hit 1 million in revenue this Q4.

 **Advertising Changes:** Facebook (which is now Meta) has launched its new ad delivery and reporting system called [Meta Lattice](https://ai.meta.com/blog/ai-ads-performance-efficiency-meta-lattice/) which plans to enhance system performance and efficiency it came into effect in May, and a lot of advertisers are still struggling with the performance.